 Our organisational structure

-Our 270+ team includes core staff (including fellows and interns), national “brain trusts”, global “practice groups”, a Board of Directors, and an International Advisory Council.
+Our 300+ global team includes core staff (including fellows and interns), national “brain trusts”, global “practice groups”, a Board of Directors, and an International Advisory Council.
 We also participate in global platforms such as the Mediation Support Network, Alliance for Peacebuilding, and European Peacebuilding Liaison Office.